 The result is a low, Usonian-style house is built in a double V-shape.
 Like the Hanna House in nearby Stanford, it is based on a hexagonal unit.
 The walls are made of red brick and laminated redwood, with a massive central chimney.
 A carport separates the main house from a small guest wing.

 Today, it has four bedrooms and four baths and occupies 2,200 square feet.
 Features inside include built-in bookcases, a bench with a garden view, clerestory windows and an open kitchen.

 More About the Bazett House - and More of California's Wright Sites

 Construction began in 1940.
 According to the PCAD website, Wright originally estimated the house to cost $7,000, which is about twice what a standard tract home cost at that time.
 By the time it was completed, the bill had skyrocketed to nearly $13,000.
 The Bazetts moved into their new home in June 1940.

 The house's history took a sad turn when the young couple's baby was stillborn.
 The U.S. entered World War II shortly after that in December 1941.
 Bazett joined the Air Force in 1942.
 The couple divorced in 1943.

 After they left, the house entered one of the most intriguing (albeit short) periods of its history.
 According to the website Eichler Network, Joseph Eichler rented the Bazett House for a time.
 He was so much in love with the house that he reportedly sabotaged attempts to sell it and some people say he boldly declared that he would only leave the house feet first.

-The Franks bought the house in 1945.
-If they had not evicted Eichler, he might have settled down comfortably and never developed the 10,000 mass-produced, carefully crafted, open-plan homes that made him famous.
+The Frank family bought the house in 1945, and Eichler moved out, still very much alive.
+If they hadn't done that, he might have settled down comfortably and never developed the 10,000 mass-produced, carefully crafted, open-plan homes that made him famous.
 Read the whole story here.